susannecoates/signalk-scans-switch/README.md

     $ git clone https://github.com/susannecoates/signalk_scans_switch.git

 ## Configuring the Plugin
 After installing the plugin you should be able to navigate to the signalk server using your browser, login as admin, and go to: Server->Plugin Configuration.
-THe scans switch plugin sould be listed among the available plugins.
-Expand the plugin's section and add the information shown below (Be sure to tick the enable box):
+The scans switch plugin should be listed among the available plugins.
+Expand the plugin's section and add the information shown below.
+Be sure to tick the "Active" box to enable the plugin.

 ![SCANS Plugin Configuration](https://github.com/susannecoates/signalk-scans-switch/blob/master/docs/images/scans-plugin-config-1.png)